You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 The key variable: blood glucose and insulin.

 Additionally, melatonin (which rises at night) suppresses insulin secretion.
-So eating late creates a metabolic conflict: your body is trying to release melatonin (sleep signal) while also managing elevated glucose (wake signal).
+So eating late creates metabolic conflict: your body tries to release melatonin (sleep signal) while managing elevated glucose (wake signal).

 The intervention: